 - Keep it short and sweet: Medical abbreviations save a lot of room on your medical ID tag, allowing you to engrave even more important medical information.
 If you are unsure how to abbreviate a diagnosis, we recommend calling your doctor or nurse for advice.
 Our customer care representatives are also very knowledgeable on common medical abbreviations.
 You can reach them at 1.800.360.8680.
 Click here for a list of common medical abbreviations.

 - Make a list(ing) and check it twice: Double check your engraved information listing before you submit your order!
 Consider having someone else look it over as well.
 Be sure to check over every word for correct spelling and punctuation, and always carefully review phone numbers.
 Although we do our best to spell check every item we engrave, we often engrave your product within two hours after purchase, so please check the spelling and content before submitting your order.
-Side Note: The most common misspelling we see is for people with sulfa allergies who list them as “sulfur” allergies due to their computers auto-correcting as they type.
+Side Note: The most common misspelling we see is for people with sulfa allergies who list them as “sulfur” allergies due to their computer auto-correcting as they type.
 “Sulfa” is the correct spelling in this instance.

 - Allergies, allergies, allergies: People often focus so much on their main diagnoses while deciding what to engrave that they forget to list their allergies.
 If you have any severe allergies (environmental, drug, insect, or food), it is imperative that you list them on your medical ID jewelry.
 Just as useful to first responders?
 Knowing that you DON’T have allergies.
 Listing “NKA” or “NDA,” for No Known Allergies or No Drug Allergies, is very helpful to first responders when they are determining what medications to give you.